nspyre-org/nspyre/docs/source/install.rst

    $ conda config --set auto_activate_base false

-If you already have conda installed and/or you use conda for managing environments for other projects in which the above configuration settings aren't ideal, then simply make sure to add the *conda-forge* channel to whatever environments you want to install nspyre in.

 Once you have conda setup, it's trivial to install nspyre.
 Make sure to create and activate a new conda environment for running nspyre so you don't mess with your base environment:

 .. code-block:: bash